thegeofront/hedronic/README.md

 - Only acceptable parameter: boolean
 - Simple gates
 - Dragging & clicking, deleting, etc...
-- Drawing using HTML canvas (seems to make the most sense for this application)
+- Drawing using HTML canvas / or webgl, not sure which is better at this point

-##  Phase 2
+##  Phase 2 - Utility
 - Figure out how to `save` and `load` the flowchart to a `flowchart.json` or even a `flowchart hash`
 - Figure out how to `compile` the flowchart to javascript.
 - Figure out how to write a normal javascript function, and `publish` it like a flowchart component.